 India's regional cuisines sprung from the ingredients that grew locally in those regions.
 Coconut, for instance, grows abundantly along the west, south and some parts of eastern India, and it's a common ingredient and flavor in the food cooked by locals in those areas.
 But in north India, including in Punjab, which is one of India's biggest dairy producers, it is butter and cream and ghee and other dairy products that add creaminess and richness to foods.
 Coconut is rarely, if ever, eaten there and it's certainly never used in a Makhani.

 I have always used vegan butter and cashew cream in my makhani recipes, and that's what I use in this vegan Dal Makhani.
 Together, they add the same rich, smooth taste to the vegan makhani without taking away from the real flavor of this dish.
-And at just 131 calories a serving, they definitely do not take away from the utter healthfulness of this dish.
+And at just 131 calories a serving, they definitely do not take away from the utter healthfulness of this makhani.

-Make it, for a true dining out experience at home.
-And then come back and tell me all about it.
+Make it, for a true Indian restaurant dining experience at home.
+And then come back and tell me all about it in the comments below!

 How to make the best vegan Dal Makhani

 - In Indian kitchens, the lentil that goes into every dal recipe is chosen for a specific reason, and for a Dal Makhani, that special lentil is whole black urad dal or saboot urad, also known as black gram dal.
 This is a rounded lentil, ivory-white on the inside with a thin black skin on the outside, and it has a somewhat nutty flavor and a smooth, slightly slippery texture when cooked that gives this dal just the right finish.
-You can make this dish with the split white urad dal, used in idlis and dosas, if you don't have the whole lentil, but you won't get quite the same texture.
+It is delicious in this spicy urad dal recipe.
+You can make this dal makhani with the split white urad dal, used in idlis and dosas, if you don't have the whole lentil, but you won't get quite the same texture.

 - If you don't have the urad lentils, use whatever you do have.
 Green or brown lentils, French puy lentils, or even Beluga lentils, which bear a skin-deep resemblance to saboot urad, are all okay.